 Americans want, need, and deserve real energy solutions that will provide affordable energy for years to come and that will also reduce our dependence on foreign oil and unstable countries.

-Instead of Washington imposing a cap-and-trade scheme on our energy, I say we need Washington to stand out of the way and let the free markets unleash America’s full energy potential.
+Instead of Washington imposing a cap-and-trade scheme on our energy, I say we need Washington to get out of the way and let the free markets unleash America’s full energy potential.
 In order to do that, it’s important that the U.S. maintains an "all of the above" energy plan with the ultimate goal of energy independence.
-Our policy should support increased energy production right here at home from a variety of sources that will reduce our reliance on foreign sources.
+Our policy should support increased energy production right here at home that will reduce our reliance on energy shipped in from foreign sources overseas.
 That’s why I support efforts like the Keystone Pipeline and expanded offshore drilling.
 These are much-needed projects that will create jobs and help America become less dependent on foreign energy.

 To learn more about my efforts on energy issues, click on a bullet to jump down to that portion of the page:

 Odds are that you’ve heard of the Keystone Pipeline (its full name is the TransCanada Keystone Pipeline Project).
 And I, along with a majority of Americans, support this project for many reasons.
-Here are just a few: it would help create roughly 20,000 new jobs, provide a minimum $7 billion boost to our economy, and improve our domestic energy infrastructure by bringing nearly one million barrels of Canadian crude oil to U.S. refineries per day when fully constructed.
+Here are just a few: it would help create roughly 42,000 new jobs, contribute billions of dollars to our economy, and improve our domestic energy infrastructure by bringing 830,000 barrels of oil to U.S. refineries per day when fully constructed.
 With Keystone, we would have greater access to energy and America would take an important step forward towards energy independence…not to mention the fact that we would decrease our reliance on unfriendly foreign nations for resources.

 What’s more, the State Department released a report that found there would be minimal environmental impact in the surrounding areas and no significant climate effects.
 And the National Academy of Sciences released a study confirming the safety of the pipeline.

-Unfortunately, President Obama denied the Keystone permit on January 18th, 2012 and again on November 6th, 2015.
-That hasn’t stopped me, though.
-I have voted in support of the Keystone Pipeline several times in the House, and the newly elected Republican Senate finally joined us and passed a Keystone Pipeline bill in January 2015.
-But President Obama again refused to listen to the American people and he vetoed the pro-energy, pro-jobs bill.
-While this is frustrating, you can rest assured that I will continue to work with my colleagues to see that the Keystone Pipeline – and all the affordable energy and jobs that come with it – becomes a reality.
+Unfortunately, former President Obama did everything he could to stop this project.
+He denied the Keystone permit on January 18th, 2012 and again on November 6th, 2015.
+Further, he refused to listen to the American people and he vetoed the pro-energy Keystone Pipeline bill that passed Congress with my support in 2015.
+While this was frustrating, I continued to strongly support the Keystone Pipeline.
+That's why I was glad President Trump announced his support for the Keystone Pipeline and that he signed an executive order on January 24th, 2017 to advance this project.
+You can rest assured that I will continue to work with my colleagues to see that the Keystone Pipeline - and all the affordable energy and good jobs that come with it - becomes a reality.

 Hydraulic fracturing, commonly referred to as fracking, is the process of injecting a pressurized fluid deep into rock layers to release hydrocarbon deposits below the surface.
 This technology has helped energy producers to harness vast reserves of oil and gas across America that were previously difficult or impossible to extract.
 Furthermore, this technology has created many high-paying jobs right here in Texas and has also helped to lower energy costs for all Americans.

 I understand that hydraulic fracturing can be controversial among folks with concerns about water contamination.
 I agree that protecting the environment so we all have clean air to breathe and fresh, safe water to drink is a priority.
 Fortunately, there is little to no evidence of groundwater contamination from hydraulic fracturing.
-In fact, earlier this year, the Environmental Protection Agency (EPA) released a study that concluded that hydraulic fracturing does not impact drinking water resources.
-Furthermore, President Obama’s own Energy Secretary, Ernest Moniz, and former EPA Administrator, Lisa Jackson, are both on record saying that there have been zero cases of groundwater contamination from hydraulic fracturing.
+In fact, former President Obama’s own Energy Secretary, Ernest Moniz, and former EPA Administrator, Lisa Jackson, are both on record saying that there have been zero cases of groundwater contamination from hydraulic fracturing.